HUBioDataLab/DrugGEN/README.md

  <details open>
 <summary><h2>Abstract</h2></summary>

-Discovering novel drug candidate molecules is one of the most fundamental and critical steps in drug development.
-Generative deep learning models, which create synthetic data given a probability distribution, offer a high potential for designing de novo molecules.
-However, for them to be useful in real-life drug development pipelines, these models should be able to design drug-like and target-centric molecules.
-In this study, we propose an end-to-end generative system, DrugGEN, for the de novo design of drug candidate molecules that interact with intended target proteins.
-The proposed method represents molecules as graphs and processes them via a generative adversarial network comprising graph transformer layers.
-The system is trained using a large dataset of drug-like compounds and target-specific bioactive molecules to design effective inhibitory molecules against the AKT1 protein, which is critically important in developing treatments for various types of cancer.
-We conducted molecular docking and dynamics, to assess the target-centric generation performance of the model, as well as attention score visualisation to examine model interpretability.
-In parallel, selected compounds were chemically synthesized and evaluated in the context of in vitro enzymatic assays, which identified two bioactive molecules that inhibited AKT1 at low micromolar concentrations.
-These results indicate that DrugGEN's de novo molecules have a high potential for interacting with the AKT1 protein at the level of its native ligands.
-Using the open-access DrugGEN codebase, it is possible to easily train models for other druggable proteins, given a dataset of experimentally known bioactive molecules.
+Discovering novel drug candidate molecules is a fundamental step in drug development.
+Generative deep learning models can sample new molecular structures from learned probability distributions; however, their practical use in drug discovery hinges on generating compounds tailored to a specific target molecule.
+Here we introduce DrugGEN, an end-to-end generative system for the de novo design of drug candidate molecules that interact with a selected protein.
+The proposed method represents molecules as graphs and processes them using a generative adversarial network that comprises graph transformer layers.
+Trained on large datasets of drug-like compounds and target-specific bioactive molecules, DrugGEN designed candidate inhibitors for AKT1, a kinase crucial in many cancers.
+Docking and molecular dynamics simulations suggest that the generated compounds effectively bind to AKT1, and attention maps provide insights into the model’s reasoning.
+Furthermore, selected de novo molecules were synthesized and shown to inhibit AKT1 at low micromolar concentrations in the context of in vitro enzymatic assays.
+These results demonstrate the potential of DrugGEN for designing target-specific molecules.
+Using the open-access DrugGEN codebase, researchers can retrain the model for other druggable proteins, provided a dataset of known bioactive molecules is available.

-Our up-to-date pre-print is shared [here](https://github.com/HUBioDataLab/DrugGEN/files/10828402/2302.07868.pdf)

 </details>